KevinZiadeh/EHMS_eece430/README.md

-# EHMS_eece430
+# E-Health Management System
-> Django based application for an E Healthcare Management System developped for university course.
+> University Project (EECE 430 - Software Engineering @ AUB) where we develop a Django based application for an E Healthcare Management System.

 ## Overview
 E Healthcare Management System with login, signup and registration.
 This project allows the user to signup/login as a